Jess Franken is an essayist, poet, editor, and teacher.

-She has work published with Seneca Review, River Teeth, Creative Nonfiction, and elsewhere, and appears on the Best American Essays 2022 notables list.
-Jessica is especially interested in hybrid and chimeric forms, speculative nonfiction, lyric essay, and other fourth-genre work.
+She has work published with Seneca Review, Fourth Genre, River Teeth, Creative Nonfiction, and elsewhere; included on the Best American Essays Notable list; and nominated for Pushcart and Best of the Net awards.
+Jess is especially interested in lyric essay, hybrid forms, prose poetry, speculative and experimental nonfiction, and other genre-queer work.
 She leads generative writing communities and works as a freelance writer and editor.

 When Centurio senex guzzles mangoes, juice rivers down the canyons of his face into his spike-toothed mouth.
 Eyes: larger than I expected, faceted like tiger-eye gemstones.
 Ears: golden mittens, thumbs where the eyebrows would go: try it.
 And while you do, let me tell you (did you try it?) about his beard of drapey skin he pulls into a mask with goggles.
 Aviator with furry flap, he peekaboos his moist, pheromone-emitting chin.
 I was raised to find utility beautiful (Dutch farm folk) so I love his gumwad face: its funneling folds—collecting pulp, amplifying voice, circulating air, fine-tuning echolocation—a topography of usefulness.